mariusbreivik/netatmo/README.md

   username: YOUR_NETATMO_USERNAME
   password: YOUR_NETATMO_PASSWORD
 ```
-* If everything is correct should be able to run:
+* If everything is correct you should be able to run:
 ```
 $ netatmo